zhengkang128/OpenCV_Eyes_Lips_Painter/README.md

 ## Description
 A simple GUI for eyes and lips painting using Python, OpenCV and Dlib.
 This is a project assignment given by the OpenCV course, Computer Vision 2: Applications. (https://opencv.org/course-computer-vision-two/)

+Please continue reading to understand how to use this software.

+For detailed explanation of the code, please refer to my notebook ``` Project1-Virtual-Makeup.ipynb ```

 ## Installation
 1. Install libraries:
 ``` pip3 install opencv-python numpy dlib ```